Juror Frequently Asked Questions

 - Is mentally or physically unable to serve on a jury; or

-- Has pending felony charges or has been convicted of a felony and civil rights have not been restored.
+- Has pending felony charges or has been convicted of a felony and their right to serve on a jury has not been restored.

 -